MathCouple/betsson_group/README.md

     - For instance, Postgres is not case-sensitive, so we would need to use quotes to refer to column names in queries if uppercase or mixed case were used.

 #### 1.3 Overall Data Abnormalities
-- Str columns contain missing values that can mean a lot of things, from errors/bugs to not shared information.
+- Columns contain missing values that can represent various scenarios, ranging from errors/bugs to information that was not shared.
-  - I'll fill the missing values with `Unspecified`.
-  - I'll assume that I've tracked those "considerations" before in the pipeline, solving the bug, and it is now data that is not specified.
+  - Additionally, if I set them to "Unspecified," for instance, I could end up:
+    - Masking the root cause of why the data is missing.
+    - Complicating future analysis, as "Unspecified" might be treated as a valid category rather than missing data.
+    - Introducing ambiguities (like interpreting it as a category in the wrong scenario).

 - There are curious values in the quantity and price columns.
   - It could be some loss product category.
 It could be a return.
 It could be an error, among other possibilities.